Skip to content

 env

-Print environment variables for proxy configuration.
+Print environment variables for CA certificate trust configuration.
 Use with eval to apply in the current shell.

-# Apply proxy env vars to current shell
+# Apply CA trust env vars to current shell

 eval $(bleep env)